cockroachdb/docs/src/current/v24.1/frequently-asked-questions.md

 - Writes are serviced using the [Raft consensus algorithm](https://raft.github.io/), a popular alternative to <a href="https://www.microsoft.com/research/publication/paxos-made-simple/" data-proofer-ignore>Paxos</a>.
 A consensus algorithm guarantees that any majority of replicas together always agree on whether an update was committed successfully.
 Updates (writes) must reach a majority of replicas (2 out of 3 by default) before they are considered committed.

-- Stored data is versioned with MVCC, so under `SERIALIZABLE` isolation, [reads simply limit their scope to the data visible at the time the read transaction started]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#time-and-hybrid-logical-clocks).
+- Stored data is versioned with [MVCC]({% link {{ page.version.version }}/architecture/storage-layer.md %}#mvcc), so under `SERIALIZABLE` isolation, [reads simply limit their scope to the data visible at the time the read transaction started]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#time-and-hybrid-logical-clocks).

-To ensure that a write transaction does not interfere with read transactions that start after it, CockroachDB also uses a [timestamp cache]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#timestamp-cache) which remembers when data was last read by ongoing transactions.
+To ensure that a write transaction does not interfere with read transactions that start after it, CockroachDB also uses a [timestamp cache]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#timestamp-cache) which remembers when data was last read by an ongoing transaction.
 This ensures that clients can always observe `SERIALIZABLE` consistency while issuing multiple concurrent transactions.

 ### How is CockroachDB both highly available and strongly consistent?